 We’ll mention a few taxonomic ranks in this description of chiggers, so if you want a quick taxonomy lesson before we continue, click here.
-Chiggers, biologically speaking, are a type of arthropod in the phylum Arthropoda.
+Biologically speaking, they are a type of arthropod in the phylum Arthropoda.
 Other arthropods include crabs, millipedes, beetles, and many other critters with a hard outer shell.
 Within the group of Arthropoda, chiggers fall into the class Arachnida, also known as the arachnids.
 Arachnids have 8 legs and include spiders, ticks, mites, and other creepy-crawlies that are the subject of many phobias.
-Chiggers are, in fact, a type of mite.
-They reside in the family Trombiculidae, but since that name is rather hard to remember, we’ll stick with their common name of chiggers for the rest of the article.
+Chiggers are, in fact, a type of mite (they’re sometimes called harvest mites).
+They reside in the family Trombiculidae, but since that name is rather hard to remember, we’ll stick with their common name for the rest of the article.

 So, to review: chiggers are a type of mite and are closely related to spiders and ticks.
 There are many species of mite that we call chiggers – over 3,000 species!
-Although, only about 15 of them cause horrible itching in humans.
+Although, only about 15 of these red bugs cause horrible itching in humans.

 Perhaps the worst thing about chiggers is that they are nearly microscopic.
 Even at their largest, it’s incredibly hard to see them with the naked eye.
 Usually, they will just look like a tiny red dot moving about on a surface.
 This makes spotting them almost impossible, so it’s best to just understand what type of habitat they like to live in to avoid contact altogether.

-Although their distribution is incredibly wide, chiggers won’t live in every type of habitat.
+Although their distribution is incredibly wide (including most of North America), chiggers won’t live in every type of habitat.
 They mostly like to reside in wet, overgrown areas like pastures and grasslands, and among the leaf litter on the forest floor.
 But they can still be found in more manicured grassy areas like lawns and in parks.
-Throughout their entire life cycle – at least when they are not biting humans – chiggers rarely venture more than a foot off the ground.
+Throughout their entire life cycle – at least when they are not biting humans – they rarely venture more than a foot off the ground.
 You won’t ever find them in the vegetation of shrubs or trees.
 Still, that leaves a lot of room for chiggers to roam.